WilliamAboucaya/phd-theses-france/README.md

 The datasets can be reproduced automatically by launching the script [`code/datasets/theses_fr/theses_fr.py`](code/datasets/theses_fr/theses_fr.py).
 The resulting dataset will be available in the [`data/processed`](data/processed) folder.

-You can also add the optional features (needed for certain analyses) using the scripts in the [`code/features`](code/features) folder.
+You can also produce the additional features using the scripts in the [`code/features`](code/features) folder.

 ---